FlareXes/Hashnode/clducg7l2000d09l0a0ywe6aw.md

 # Introducing Session: Send Messages, Not Metadata

 *Session* is an E2EE messaging application that works on a decentralized Oxen network.
 Session mission is to increase Anonymity with Privacy and Security by minimizing sensitive metadata.
 Session was originally a fork of *Signal* but their underlying implementation is completely different.
 All the Session messages are routed through **Onion Network**.
 And of course, It is completely **Open-Source**.
-The Primary selling point of Session is they even *don't require a Cell* ***Phone Number*** *or any Identifiable Information*.
+The primary selling point of Session is they even *don't require a Cell* ***Phone Number*** *or any Identifiable Information*.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1675780091149/e4fb93c3-4275-42f7-a76b-695a411c865d.png align="center")